canontech/proxy-hot-wallet/README.md

 Architecture by @joepetrowski.
 Implementation by @emostov.

+## TODO

+- [] Chain sync with methods that allow to specify the event to watch for
+- [] Create multisig transactions
+- [] Continue main script
+- [] Look into auto starting sidecar on script start

 ## Pre-implementation plan
 ```
 Generate 6 keyrings and make sure accounts have funds (can just use dev chain keys)